mansoorgit-dev/apnapython/README.md

-erfrefer
-this nis my first repositary
+this is my first git repositary. author-mansoor aliee
-author-mansoor aliee